Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 The difference in experience: Objectively, 5–10 seconds of additional freefall at the end of a 60-second freefall is not a dramatic experiential upgrade.
 During your first tandem jump, those first 60 seconds will feel like both an eternity and an instant simultaneously.
 Whether you have 60 or 70 seconds, you'll still describe the freefall as "over too fast."

 If you're a repeat jumper: Every additional 1,000 feet is noticeable to experienced skydivers.
 If you've done 14,000 ft before, yes, 15,000 ft offers meaningfully more freefall time.
-For repeat jumpers, altitude matters more than for first-timers.

 Can I skydive if I'm overweight?

-This is a sensitive but important question.
 Here's the honest, complete answer without sugarcoating.

 The weight limits: Cairns skydiving operators have maximum weight limits of 110–115 kg total.
 This is a hard safety limit — not a policy that can be waived.
-The limits exist because: tandem harnesses are engineered to specific load ratings; parachute opening forces scale with combined weight; aircraft loading calculations must be met for safe flight; and freefall dynamics (horizontal drift, parachute control) are affected by weight.
+The limits exist because tandem harnesses are engineered to specific load ratings, parachute opening forces scale with combined weight, aircraft loading calculations must be met for safe flight, and freefall dynamics (horizontal drift, parachute control) are affected by weight.

 How should I plan my skydive around other Cairns activities?

 Smart itinerary planning makes the difference between a smooth bucket-list day and a stressful scramble.
-Here's exactly how to schedule your Cairns skydive.

 Key constraints to plan around: